 The script is also important.
 If you write something for the person to say, make sure it sounds conversational.
 An alternative is to allow the person to speak her own mind about what she likes about your company.

 A jump-on-the-bandwagon ad is common in advertising.
 It seeks to convey that "everyone is buying a product, so shouldn't you?"

 A fledgling Top-40 radio station can try to convince listeners that "everyone is making the switch" away from the longtime #1-rated competitor.
 This can persuade people who want to be part of a trend and don't want to be left behind.

 Because this type of pitch is everywhere, it works best when it's used with another form of advertising.
 Otherwise, it will seem empty when you say you're the "fastest-growing radio station" in town with little else to back up your claim.

-This is still an effective approach for media advertising because customers can't be seen.
-No one usually has any idea if a newspaper, radio station or website is popular -- unlike counting cars outside a restaurant to determine whether you want to eat there.
+This is still an effective approach to media advertising because customers can't be seen.
+No one usually has any idea if a newspaper, radio station or website is popular unlike counting cars outside a restaurant to determine whether you want to eat there.
 It's your job to tout the size of your audience.

 Proof of Performance

 "When Hurricane Hilda battered the coast, Action News was there.
 We had live reports, emergency information and kept you safe until the danger was over.
 The next time bad weather threatens, turn to Action News."